ryan-charette/ryan-charette/README.md

 # Research Interests

-Numerical Analysis, Computational Astrophysics, Automated Reasoning
+Experimental Mathematics, Computational Mathematics (Topology, Geometry, Number Theory), Automated Logic

 <!---
 ryan-charette/ryan-charette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.